In the Poconos, bracing for an animal baby boom

 “Well, this is what we use; it is called Fox Valley Formula.
 These are made specifically for special kind of mammals.
 Each of the buckets I just showed you is over 200 dollars a bucket, and we go through 35 to 40 buckets a year of formula," said Uhler.

-The volunteers and workers at the wildlife center said they could not do it all without donations, and they are thankful so many pitched in to help.
+The volunteers and workers at the wildlife center say they could not do it all without donations, and they are thankful so many pitched in to help.

 “I know that times are really tough out there, there are a lot of organizations needing help, but we looked through our records last year.
 We served 18 counties in Pennsylvania, and we are now the only wildlife organization serving that entire area, and so we really do need our community’s help.
 We couldn’t do this without them.”